 At FiLiA we try to ensure that we are as accessible as possible.
 If you think we can do better and have a specific suggestion, please email us and we will do our best.

 Our normal accessibility standards are as follows:

 The venue is wheelchair accessible throughout.

 Deaf / hearing impaired access

 We will have speech to text relay in the main room for the keynote and closing speeches.
 If you need a signer, STTR in another room, or a note-taker then please contact us and we will do our best to assist.

 We are able to provide a volunteer to accompany visually impaired attendees.

 We know that a busy conference can act as a trigger for those with various sensory or spectrum disorders as well as those who have experienced trauma.
 We have quiet space set aside where attendees can go for time out.

 We encourage women from around the globe to attend.
 We do not have the capacity to provide translators but we can facilitate those who bring a friend to translate by, for example, ensuring that you are seated at the end of a row where translation will not be intrusive to others.

-We welcome parents and children up to the age of twelve can attend, including attendance at the crèche or children's workshops, free of charge.
+We welcome parents and children below the age of twelve can attend, including attendance at the crèche or children's workshops, free of charge.
 Children are also welcome at the main workshops although please use your discretion as to what is appropriate for your child.
 Breastfeeding is welcome throughout, including during panels and workshops, and the venue will ensure access to hot water for making up bottles.
 There is a baby changing facility at the venue.
 The venue is pushchair-accessible or these can be left at the cloakroom.